Verify Kryptos K4 Yourself

 Step-by-step verification walkthrough

 This walkthrough demonstrates the full verification process for several positions, including both gate = 1 and gate = 0.
-Follow these steps with any position to independently confirm the solution.
+Follow these steps with any position to independently confirm the arithmetic.

 Step 1: Get the letters